decentraland/documentation/content/creator/sdk7/interactivity/npc-avatars.md

 })
 ```

-To pass data when generating the `AvatarShape`, the following fields are required:
+When passing data to generate an `AvatarShape`, the following fields are required:

 - `id`: (required) Internal identifier for the Avatar
 - `wearables`:  (required) Array with list of URNs for wearables that the avatar currently has on.
 If wearables conflict (like two of them are hats), the last one in the list replaces the other.
-- `emotes`:  (required) Array with list of URNs for emotes that the avatar is currently playing
+- `emotes`:  (required) Array with list of URNs for NFT emotes that the avatar is capable of playing

 <!-- TODO: check if emotes really work like this -->